angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 `Loss functions` are an essential component of an effective deep learning solution.
 PyTorch uses loss functions to <u>determine how to update the network to achieve the desired results</u>.

-In the case of a ==multiclass categorization task==, the built-in `CrossEntropyLoss` function is used.
-Another commonly used loss function is `MSELoss`, which is a standard mean squared loss used for making ==numerical predictions==.
+In the case of a *multiclass categorization task*, the built-in `CrossEntropyLoss` function is used.
+Another commonly used loss function is `MSELoss`, which is a standard mean squared loss used for making *numerical predictions*.

 It is important to note that the `CrossEntropyLoss` function incorporates the `softmax()` function as part of its operation.
 This means that the `forward()` method of the network would need to be updated accordingly.